Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Results and Discussion

-It is also important to note the temperature dependence of the energy relaxation rate.
-In the conventional theory, the primary channel for energy relaxation at low temperatures is coupling of quasiparticles to acoustic phonons.
+Our data shows that there are interactions beyond electron-phonon which dominate the physics of the cuprates.
+It is important to note the temperature dependence of $\Gamma_E$.
+In the conventional theory~\cite{allen1987theory}, the primary channel for energy relaxation at low temperatures is coupling of quasiparticles to acoustic phonons.
 As mentioned above, it is generally expected that $\Gamma_M > \Gamma_E$, as momentum loss can also occur through electron-electron umklapp processes and disorder scattering.
-At low temperatures, the energy relaxation rate is predicted to follow the form $\Gamma_E = 12 \zeta(3) \lambda \Big[\frac{k_B T_e}{\hbar \omega_D}\Big]^3 \omega_D$, where $\zeta$ denotes the Riemann zeta function, and $\omega_D$ is the Debye frequency~\cite{allen1987theory}.
-In the phonon equipartition regime at higher temperatures, electron-phonon scattering crosses over to being predominantly elastic, causing the energy relaxation rate to decrease as $1/T$ (reflecting the temperature dependence of the fermionic heat capacity).
-This leads to a peak at a temperature roughly corresponding to the Bloch-Gr{\"u}neisen temperature.
+At low temperatures, $\Gamma_E(T)$ is predicted to follow the form $\Gamma_E = 12 \zeta(3) \lambda \Big[\frac{k_B T_e}{\hbar \omega_D}\Big]^3 \omega_D$, where $\zeta$ denotes the Riemann zeta function, and $\omega_D$ is the Debye frequency~\cite{allen1987theory}. $\lambda$ is the dimensionless electron-phonon coupling constant.
+In the phonon equipartition regime at higher temperatures, electron-phonon scattering crosses over to being predominantly elastic, causing $\Gamma_E(T)$ to decrease as $1/T$ (reflecting the temperature dependence of the fermionic heat capacity).
+This leads to a peak at a temperature that is a fraction of the Bloch-Gr{\"u}neisen temperature.
 Notably, this temperature scale coincides with the point at which the phonon contribution to resistivity in a conventional metal is expected to transition to a $T$-linear dependence.
 Similar considerations hold for optical phonons at temperatures above their characteristic energy scale~\cite{glorioso2022joule}.
 The fact that our energy relaxation rate is an increasing function of $T$ indicates that the bath that the electrons are loosing energy to is not in its equipartition regime.